m0lentum/molentum.github.io/content/notes/yon/index.md

 The ancient history of Yon is full of war and struggle, and remnants of past evils remain to this day in corners of the world where few dare trespass.

+{% sidenote() %}
+This project has grown to be more personally meaningful to me than I ever expected.
+I've written down some of my thoughts and feelings about it in [this blog post](/blog/2026/of-elves-and-worlds/).
+{% end %}

 ## Geography